go-task/task/docs/usage.md

 for all commands.
 But keep in mind this option won't propagate to other tasks called either by `deps` or `cmds`!

+> Sometimes it might happen that you want to ignore the errors to
+> not fail the whole task run, but skip further steps.
+> You could do this by adding `abort_on_error: true` at task level.
+> A real world example could be a guard clause to prevent some cmds from execution
+> in different environments.

 ## Output syntax

 By default, Task just redirect the STDOUT and STDERR of the running commands